 Albeit, probably not many as careless.

-What I remember of my time with him was that he cared to the capacity that he cared.
+What I remember of my time with W was that he cared to the capacity that he cared.
 He asked questions and he was present when he was with me, and he offered perspectives that I still cherish today.

-That was on me – to demand better.
+And that’s on me – to demand better.

 It is on me – to look up from the story I create – and compare it with the truth.